 Pretti’s family rejected the federal account entirely.
 “The sickening lies told about our son by the administration are reprehensible and disgusting,” the family said in a statement.
 “Alex is clearly not holding a gun when attacked by Trump’s murdering and cowardly ICE thugs.
 He has his phone in his right hand, and his empty left hand is raised above his head while trying to protect the woman ICE just pushed down all while being pepper sprayed.”

-Governor Tim Walz called the federal statements “despicable beyond all description” and pressed President Trump to pull federal officers back and pursue humane, focused, effective immigration control.
-White House press secretary Karoline Leavitt fired back on X, claiming Walz “does not believe in law and order” and accused him of encouraging left-wing agitators.
+Governor Tim Walz strongly criticized the federal statements and pressed President Trump to pull federal officers back and pursue humane, focused, effective immigration control.
+White House press secretary Karoline Leavitt fired back on X, attacking Walz’s approach to the incident and accusing him of encouraging left-wing agitators.

 Minneapolis Police Chief Brian O’Hara said he had seen no evidence that Pretti brandished the pistol.
 Pretti was licensed to carry a concealed weapon.
 Gun rights groups noted that it is legal to carry firearms during protests.